DHTMLX/gantt-docs/data/api/gantt_mergecalendars.md

 @short: merges several working calendars into one

 @params:
-- calendars		array		an array of calendars' objects
+- calendars		Calendar[]		an array of calendars' objects

 @example:
 const johnCalendarId = gantt.addCalendar({